Hallucination (artificial intelligence): Object detection

-The concept of "hallucination" is applied more broadly than just natural language processing.
-A confident response from any AI that seems unjustified by the training data can be labeled a hallucination.
 Wired noted in 2018 that, despite no recorded attacks "in the wild" (that is, outside of proof-of-concept attacks by researchers), there was "little dispute" that consumer gadgets, and systems such as automated driving, were susceptible to adversarial attacks that could cause AI to hallucinate.
 Examples included a stop sign rendered invisible to computer vision; an audio clip engineered to sound innocuous to humans, but that software transcribed as "evil dot com"; and an image of two men on skis, that Google Cloud Vision identified as 91% likely to be "a dog".
+However, these findings have been challenged by other researchers.
+For example, it was objected that the models can be biased towards superficial statistics, leading adversarial training to not be robust in real-world scenarios.